 - HomeStart - Work with families with at least one child under the age of 11.

 - Family First 0-18 - One of the key resources delivering interventions to families with complex, interacting needs.

 - Changing Lives - Family Support service and specialist support for girls and women through a Kirkby based provision.

 - Positive Behaviour Support Service (PBSS) - supports children and adults whose challenging behaviour is impacting upon their family and services around them, reducing their qualtity of life and will possibly lead to expulsion from community based services

-- Children with disabilities team - Provide support to families who have children up to the age of 18
+- The Children with disabilities service - Provide support to families who have children up to the age of 18

 - Knowsley MASH - The Knowsley Multi Agency Safeguarding Hub (MASH) brings together agencies from services that have contact with children and adults at risk to make the best possible use of their combined knowledge to keep them safe from harm.

 If you feel that a child or young person is in immediate risk of harm please contact the Knowsley Access Team on 0151 443 2600 Option 3 or notify the police.